adeep/bitwarden_reddit/cannot_login.md

 * Take your time!
 Double-check your work.

-* If your exports have missed an item, do whatever it takes to manually copy the data to another place.
+Before you do anything else, be sure your exported copy is complete.

-_For the rest of this guide, we assume that you have made a backup, if you can.
+For the rest of this guide, we assume that you have made a backup, if you can.

 ## Are you "locked"? "logged out"?
 Something else?

 ([What’s the difference between locking/unlocking and logging in?](https://bitwarden.com/help/unlock-with-pin/#understanding-unlock-vs-log-in))

 If you are merely "locked", you need to unlock your current Bitwarden client.
 This is not a server problem.
-There are three common possibilities here:
+There are four common possibilities here:

 *   [Unlock with PIN](https://bitwarden.com/help/unlock-with-pin/) -- you must have set this up in advance;
 *   [Unlock with Biometrics](https://bitwarden.com/help/biometrics/) -- you must have set this up in advance;